mattmc3/zfunctions/README.md

 ```

 That's it!
 Note that you do not need to use `funcsave` or `funced` if you don't prefer to.
-Adding files to $ZFUNCDIR yourself is also an option.
+Adding files to `$ZFUNCDIR` yourself is also an option.
+Just remember that your function
+files should be named without a file extension (ie: foo, not foo.zsh), and should not
+contain the function declaration part (ie: `function foo() {`).

 Here's a great first function to create called "up".
 Start by typing `funced up` and add this to the file: